Registration Information & Deadlines

 Occasionally, it is necessary to change the time or location of a course, or to cancel a course.
 Changes will be posted online.
 In the event of a course cancellation, students will be notified by email.
 University College establishes minimum enrollments and may cancel classes that do not meet this minimum.
 Please attend the first day of class unless you are notified that a course has been canceled.
 Tuition and fees are refunded in the event of a canceled course.

-Students may arrange independent study with faculty members.
-All independent study projects must be described and approved in writing by the independent study instructor and an academic advisor, and are subject to approval by the Registrar and Dean.
-We do not make verbal arrangements.
+Students admitted to a degree or certificate program may arrange independent study with faculty members or pursue an internship for academic credit.
+All independent study and internship projects must be described and approved in writing by the independent study instructor and an academic advisor, and are subject to approval by the Registrar and Dean.
 Registration deadlines and tuition charges vary.
-Call (314) 935-4444 for more information.
-Note: Students who are not enrolled in a day or evening program cannot register for summer internships and independent studies.
+Call 314-935-4444 for more information.

-No more than six units of independent study may be applied toward a Master of Arts, Master of Science, or Doctor of Liberal Arts.
+No more than six units of independent study may be applied toward any degree program.
 No more than six credits of independent study may be applied toward a certificate program which requires nineteen units of credit or more.
 No more than three credits of independent study may be applied toward a certificate program which requires eighteen units of credit or less.